 - Williams County – 187 crashes.

 Again, we can see a correlation between populated cities and injury crashes.
-However, while population density is a factor in fatal crashes, it’s not a direct relationship given the data.
+However, while the population density is a factor in fatal crashes, it’s not a direct relationship given the data.
 We see this when we identify that McKenzie County had the eight-highest county crash total, yet was first in fatality totals.

 Top fatality totals by county: